sandhawke/socdb/using-postgres.md

 ### Tell Postgres to allow localhost connections

 ```
-echo 'host social social 127.0.0.1/32 password' | sudo tee -a /etc/postgresql/*/main/pg_hba.conf
+echo 'host all social 127.0.0.1/32 password' | sudo tee -a /etc/postgresql/*/main/pg_hba.conf
 sudo /etc/init.d/postgresql restart
 ```

-The first "social" is the table name, the second is the user name.
-Here, we're only allowing access from localhost, authenticated by the user's password.
+We're only allowing access from localhost for the user "social", authenticated by that user account's password (which we just set above).

 ### Try it out